Menuka-Wijayarathne/18880392/README.md

-Logistic Regression Model for Churn Prediction
+Logistic Regression Model for Churn Prediction of fiber to home users.